+To study the potential failure mechanisms with the in vivo data, we analyzed the best-performing metric (Correlation) for the extreme cases of minimum and maximum error with respect to the reference g-SoS.
+To relate the metric variation spatially to tissue observed, we computed local (windowed) correlations as shown in~\Cref{fig:local_correlation}.
+The image with a low estimation error exhibits a larger region with high local correlations, indicating prominent tissue structures that can be reliably matched between the transmit events.
+Conversely, the image with a high error shows most image regions having minimal correlation, particularly at increasing depths, consistent with weaker and less reliable optima in metric profiles.
+We hypothesize that Correlation remains sensitive to structural content and detail, whereas pixel-wise metrics like MSE and CV become dominated by speckle noise and cumulative sound propagation artifacts that may not carry SoS-dependent information.

-Image comparison and multi-frame statistic metrics can take arbitrary signals as input (pixel intensities), therefore we used post-beamformed RF data as a high-resolution input for them.
-Image image-quality metrics, on the other hand, mostly rely on the visual appearance based indicators, such as image gradients, so they cannot reliable function on RF signals given their modulated nature; therefore we used (envelope-detected) B-mode images as their input.
-Although these still contain characterized US speckle noise, it is seen from the results that some image-quality metrics, including Focus and our US-adapted ST-Ten, can still perform well to some extent in certain settings such as using compounded images.
+Image comparison and multi-frame statistical metrics can take arbitrary signals as input (pixel intensities), therefore we used post-beamformed RF data as a high-resolution input for them.
+Image-quality metrics, on the other hand, mostly rely on the visual appearance based indicators, such as image gradients, so they cannot function reliably on RF signals given their modulated nature; therefore we used (envelope-detected) B-mode images as their input.
+Although these still contain characteristic US speckle noise, it is seen from the results that some image-quality metrics, including Focus and our US-adapted ST-Ten, can still perform well to some extent in certain settings such as using compounded frames.